pthariensflame/pthariensflame.github.io/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-author = "Septimia Zenobia"
-mintoclevel = 2
+author = "Laine Taffin Altman" mintoclevel = 1

 # uncomment and adjust the following line if the expected base URL of your website is something like [www.thebase.com/yourproject/]
 # please do read the docs on deployment to avoid common issues: https://franklinjl.org/workflow/deploy/#deploying_your_website